Doctor of Medicine (M.D.)

-Scholarship assistance may be available within the Long SOM.
+Scholarship assistance may be available to students of the Long SOM.
 Scholarships are awarded based on need, merit, or a combination of both.
 The Long SOM determines the selection of scholarships based on criteria established by the donor.
 Scholarships may be renewable depending upon academic performance and/or stated scholarship conditions.

 Students can apply for scholarships online through the student portal administered by the Office of Financial Aid and Veterans Affairs.
 Students must first file the Free Application for Federal Student Aid (FAFSA) in order to be considered for scholarships.
-The Long SOM Scholarship Committee makes recommendations for selection of candidates for scholarships; these recommendations are forwarded to the Office of Financial Aid and Veterans Affairs for processing to student accounts.
+The Long SOM Admissions Scholarship Committee makes recommendations for selection of candidates for scholarships to first time matriculants and the Long SOM Scholarship Committee makes recommendations for awards to current students.
+These recommendations are forwarded to the Office of Financial Aid and Veterans Affairs for processing to student accounts.
 If the student receives a scholarship, after he/she has been fully awarded, the Office of Financial Aid and Veterans Affairs may need to reduce other aid on the account in order to prevent an over-award of federal funds.
 Learn more on the Office of Financial Aid and Veterans Affairs Scholarship website.

-The degree of Doctor of Medicine (M.D.) is awarded by the Board of Regents upon a student’s successful completion of the degree requirements, recommendation by the Student Progression & Promotion Committee to the Dean of the Long SOM, and certification by the Dean of the Long SOM to the President of the UT Health Science Center at San Antonio.
+The degree of Doctor of Medicine (M.D.) is awarded by the Board of Regents upon a student’s successful completion of the degree requirements, recommendation by the Student Progression & Promotion Committee to the Dean of the Long SOM, and certification by the Dean of the Long SOM to the President of UT Health San Antonio.

 - be at least 18 years of age at the time the degree is awarded;